openminted/alvis-docker/documentation/OMTD-docker-interface.md

 A complete example of XML wrapper (of a component that will run into a docker container) is provided [here](simpleprojector.xml).
 Note that, in the near future, the `requirements` and `command` elements will be provided into the OpenMinTeD Component description that includes XML wrapper of Component for Galaxy.

 {% blurb style='tip', title='Important notice' %}
-It is the Galaxy instance that manage the life-cycle of the docker containers (e.g., pull images, run images, mount the folders, kill containers, etc...).
-We assume that required configuration for Galaxy are done on the Galaxy side.
+The OMTD Galaxy instance manages the life-cycle of the docker containers (e.g., pull images, run images, mount folders for inputs/outputs, kill containers, etc...).
+We assume that the required configuration is done on the Galaxy side.
 {% endblurb %}